Maja Göpel: Career

 From 2006 to 2012, Göpel helped start the World Future Council as Campaign Manager Climate Energy in Hamburg and as Director Future Justice of the Brussels office, working in EU and UN contexts.
 From 2013 to 2017, she served as head of the Berlin office of the Wuppertal Institute for Climate, Environment and Energy with a focus on sustainability transformations.
 In 2016, she published her book The Great Mindshift: How a New Economic Paradigm and Sustainability Transformations Go Hand in Hand that summarizes research on system transformations, political economy and change management with an emphasis on a change in paradigms, mindsets (mentality) and competencies with which humans shape technical, economic, and social institutions.
 From 2017 to 2020, she was Secretary General of the German Advisory Council on Global Change (WBGU), a body that advises the German government on shaping its policies towards sustainability.
 In 2019, she was appointed honorary professor at the Leuphana University of Lüneburg.
 Also in 2019, she co-founded the Scientists for Future initiative, which published a statement of thousands of scientists validating the claims of the Fridays for Future student protests.
-In February 2020, Göpel published the non-fiction book titled rethink our world. an invitation (Unsere Welt neu denken.
-Eine Einladung).
+In February 2020, Göpel published a non-fiction book titled Unsere Welt neu denken.
+Eine Einladung (published in English as Rethinking our world: an invitation to rescue our future).
 In her book, Maja Göpel makes an abstract plea for more distributive justice and criticizes growth paradigms.
 The book was a commercial success and became number 3 on the German annual bestseller list 2020.
 From 2020 to 2021, she was Director of Research of The New Institute, founded in Hamburg in 2020.
 Her involvement lasted half a year (see "critics").

 End of 2021, she became visiting professor at the College of Europe in Bruges.

 It was announced that Göpel would publish her second book in spring 2022, titled “We can do things differently.
 Setting off into the world of tomorrow”.
 But the book has been postponed until the beginning of September.
 Die Zeit had previously announced that parts of the book were co-written to an unknown extent by a co-author, which is un-named in the books (see "critics").

 In July 2022 it was announced that Göpel would set up and head his own “Center for Social-Ecological Transformation” at the German Institute for Economic Research (DIW).
 The news was not received positively at DIW.
 The institute already has a “Securing the Future and Sustainability” department with Karsten Neuhoff for climate policy and Claudia Kemfert for economics.
 The question was whether resources would migrate to the new center.
 DIW and Göpel then canceled.

 The Süddeutsche Zeitung learned that she was designing her own center instead.
 Located in Berlin, the center "Mission wertvoll" is scheduled to start work in 2023.
 Göpel wants to bring together science, politics and pioneers from business to give the attention to the opportunities for transformation towards a climate-friendly, sustainable economy.
 According to Süddeutsche the financing is available.